Look! It’s moving. It’s alive. It’s alive… It’s alive, it’s moving, it’s alive, it’s alive, it’s alive, it’s alive, IT’S ALIVE!

-Played by the very amazing Boris Karloff; extraordinary actor.
+The monster is played by the very amazing Boris Karloff; an extraordinary actor.
 He almost didn’t play this part as they originally offered it to Bela Lugosi who turned it down.
 I’m glad it was Karloff, because as much as I love Lugosi, no one could have done this better.

 The green makeup that is such a part of the Frankenstein figure was used because it gave Karloff a deadlike pallor of skin.
 Now it has become such a strong part of culture, we see the green-skinned, bolted monster every October.

-When Victor and Frankenstein return; they see Fritz’s dead body on the floor, and have to run away from the Monster as it tries to attack them too.
-Frankenstein prepares a shot to kill him, and Victor gives it him.
+When Victor and Frankenstein return; they see Fritz’s dead body on the floor, and have to run away from the Monster as he tries to attack them too.
+Frankenstein prepares a shot of something to kill him, and Victor gives it him as Frankenstein can’t.
 With all his problems solved, Frankenstein leaves to prepare for his wedding, and Victor begins to dissect the Creature.
-Unfortunately, the Monster didn’t die; but was only knocked out.
+Unfortunately, the chemical didn’t kill the Monster, but only knocked him out.
 He kills Victor and then escapes, running amuck in the countryside.

-He runs into a little girl, who is nice and shows him the flowers she is picking up.
+He runs into a little girl, who is nice and shows him the flowers she is picking.

-She shows him how flowers float in the river, which Frankenstein ultimately does to the little girl.
-Thinking that if he tosses the girl in the water she will float; he ends up ultimately drowning her.
+She shows him how flowers float in the river, which Frankenstein, bit understanding, mimics using the little girl.
+Thinking that if he tosses the girl in the water she will float; he ends up drowning her.

 The farmer finds his daughter’s floating corpse and goes to pieces.
 He starts hunting down the monster; searching everywhere to find the fiend.

-Frankenstein, happily preapering for his wedding is brought news of Victor’s death.
+Frankenstein, meanwhile, is happily preparing for his wedding and is not even thinking about what he has done and destroyed.
+His happiness (and denial) ends when he is brought news of Victor’s death.
 He goes out searching for the monster along with the peasants who have their torches and pitchforks at the ready.

 Eventually Frankenstein tracks the monster down and is prepared to destroy him.

-However the Monster knocks him out and carries him off to the windmill where he throws him off.
+However, the Monster knocks him out and carries him off to the windmill where he throws him off.
 Luckily, Frankenstein is caught by a vane and saved from death.
 There some peasants carry him home while others destroy the mill and kill the monster.
-Or do they?

 Frankenstein gets home, where we see that he is safe and sound and in the arms of his Elizabeth dear.

-After I watched the film a gazillion times, I read the novel and found it to be much more horrifying than the movie.
-In the book Frankenstein isn’t this bumbling creature, completely innocent and doesn’t understand things; but a criminal mastermind.
+After I had watched this film a gazillion times, it is an October staple (although really anytime I am in the mood), I read the novel and found it to be much more horrifying than the movie.
+In the book Frankenstein isn’t this bumbling creature, completely innocent and not able to understand everything; but a criminal mastermind.
 Having learned to read and talk before he died; he is able to after some time remember how to do this and begins becoming more “human”.
 The one thing that he never regains is compassion, kindness, etc; all the caring emotions that make us who we are.
 He has no empathy or sympathy, believing that he was shown nothing but hatred and cruelty so he must show this to all.

 What they take from this and use in the sequel, The Bride of Frankenstein, is his want of a mate; his desire to have one like him to spend his life with.
-He threatens to destroy everyone that Frankenstein holds dear if he does give in to his demands.
+He threatens to destroy everyone that Frankenstein holds dear if Frankenstein does not give in to his demands.
 Frankenstein goes through a constant struggle with himself; knowing that he cannot risk creating another creature being made and mating along with the first.
-He realizes his mistakes at creating such a thing far too late.
-The monster doesn’t like hearing no and kills all Frankenstein loves.
+(What do they made undead children?)
+He realizes his mistakes at creating such a thing far too late, and when the monster’s plan is rejected, he kills all Frankenstein holds dear.
 There is no sweet guy, accidentally killing someone like Lenny in Of Mice and Men, but this is a true psychopath fully aware of the crimes he is committing.
 Not only is the creature a serial killer, but he has become so intelligent that he is able to plant evidence so that people think someone else is the murderer.
 He kills Frankenstein’s brother William, and plants a locket on William’s nanny so that she is also killed.
 Then he kills Henry, Frankenstein’s friend, planting evidence so Frankenstein is arrested.
 He also kills Elizabeth, Frankenstein’s wife, making it seem once again that Frankenstein is the killer.
 With all those that he loves dead, Baron Frankenstein dies as well.
 After everything is gone from him; Frankenstein devotes his life to hunting down what he created and destroying it.

-It’s a great book, I suggest reading it and watching the film.
+It’s a great book and movie.
+I suggest both reading it and watching the film.

 I almost forgot to mention this.
-Unlike The Mummy, Dracula, or The Wolfman; Frankenstein has never had a major motion, globally shown, sent to all theaters, remake.
+Unlike The Mummy, Dracula, or The Wolfman; Frankenstein has never had a major motion, globally shown, sent to all theaters, remake in recent times (the last one was Kenneth Branagh’s production in 1994 (you know the film he made and cheated on his wife Emma Thompson with Helena Bonham Carter.
+That’s okay, she traded up with the faithful Greg Wise).
 However that is all about to change as Guillermo del Toro is planning one, and hoping that it will be coming out soon.
 To read more up on it go here.
 We shall have to wait and see what happens and how it turns out.

 Here’s poster I made for my cover page on facebook in honor or Halloween.
 Hope ya love it.